 The downside to Barchart compared to a stock news platform like Benzinga Pro is that the news isn’t quite as fast or as digestible.
 Barchart doesn’t put the same premium on instant headline delivery.
 There is also no way to quickly see the beginning of an article for most stories – you’re limited to previewing the headline.
 Finally, there is no squawk box function for traders who prefer to get the news by audio.

-Somewhat surprisingly, Barchart does offer interactive charts for stock price data.
+Somewhat surprisingly, Barchart offers interactive charts for stock price data.
 The technical charts have a wealth of capabilities, including drawing tools and the ability to overlay a huge variety of technical studies.
 Importantly for day traders, the charts can even plot intraday data down to one-minute intervals.
-You also have the option to save chart templates for quick analysis in the future.
+You also have the option to save custom chart templates for quick analysis in the future.

-While the technical analysis components of Barchart are somewhat disconnected from the rest of the platform, they are surprisingly powerful for a free software.
+While the technical analysis components of Barchart are somewhat disconnected from the rest of the platform, they are surprisingly powerful.
 They can be very helpful for doing your own due diligence around the stock picks generated by Barchart Opinion.

 Watchlists and Portfolios